boltlabs-inc/zip-spec/zip-bolt-transparent-new.rst

 Specification
 =============

-Using a mix of shielded and transparent transactions, we need the following capabilities:
+Based on a mix of shielded and transparent transactions, we need the following capabilities:

 (1) Ability to create a funding transaction such that the transaction inputs originate from the shielded pool.
 (2) Ability to do relative time locks for commitment transactions to support unilateral channel closing.